roberddd/batchgenie/docs/rendering_asset_previews.md

 <div style="clear:both"></div>

-- **Light Strength**: Adjusts the strength of the world background.
+- **Strength**: Adjusts the light strength of the world background.
+- **Saturation**: Adjusts the saturation of the world background.
+This setting is useful when you want to use an HDR image for lighting your scene but don't want the colors of the HDR to influence the colors in your final render.
+By adjusting the saturation, you can desaturate the HDR image, allowing you to retain the lighting effects without the HDR's color affecting your scene's appearance.

 - **Rotation**:
     - **Sun Rotation**: Adjusts the horizontal angle of the sunlight in your scene or rotates the HDRI background for lighting.
 This changes the direction from which light illuminates objects.